Access the Series: Enrolling now in The Estate Registry. →

 The Butter Dredge

-Execution is fast.
-Once your chicken fillets are generously seasoned with salt and cracked black pepper, you plunge them directly into the warm butter and parmesan mixture.
-From there, they move straight into the panko bowl.
-Press down firmly so that the breadcrumbs embed themselves into the butter.
-The result, once baked at 425°, is a shatteringly crisp, deeply golden crust wrapped around juicy chicken.
+The whole process moves fast.
+Once your chicken fillets are generously seasoned with salt and cracked black pepper, plunge them directly into the warm butter and Parmesan mixture.
+From there, move them straight into the panko bowl and press down firmly so the breadcrumbs stick.
+The result, once baked at 425 degrees, is a shatteringly crisp, deeply golden crust wrapped around juicy, tender chicken.

 Hands dipping raw chicken strips into melted butter and rolling them in golden panko breadcrumbs